erichoracek/Motif/README.md

 }
 ```

-Here we've added two property appliers to `UIView`: for the `borderWidth` and `borderColor` properties.
+Here we've added two property appliers to `UIView`: one for `borderWidth` and another for `borderColor`.
 Since `UIView` doesn't have properties for these attributes, we need property appliers to teach Motif how to apply them to the underlying `CALayer`.

 #### Applier type safety

-If we want to ensure that we always apply property values a specific type, we can specify that an applier requires a value of a certain class by using `requiringValueOfClass:` when registering an applier.
+If we want to ensure that we always apply property values a of specific type, we can specify that an applier requires a value of a certain class by using `requiringValueOfClass:` when registering an applier.
 In the case of the `borderWidth` property above, we require that its value is of class `NSNumber`.
 This way, if we ever accidentally provide a non-number value for a `borderWidth` property, a runtime exception will be thrown so that we can easily identify and fix our mistake.

 #### Applier value transformers

-In the case of `borderColor`, the value specified in the JSON theme is not a color, but instead a color written as a string (e.g. `#f93d38`).
-To ensure that this value is transformed from a `NSString` to a `UIColor` before entering the applier block, we specify a `valueTransformerName:` of `MTFColorFromStringTransformerName` when registering the `borderColor` property.
+In the case of `borderColor`, the value specified in the JSON theme is not a color, but instead a color encoded as the string: `"#f93d38"`.
+To ensure that this value is transformed from a `NSString` to a `UIColor` before entering the applier block, we specify a `valueTransformerName` of `MTFColorFromStringTransformerName` when registering the `borderColor` property.
 This name identifies a custom `NSValueTransformer` subclass included in Motif that transforms values from `NSString` to `UIColor`.
 By specifying this transformer, there's no need to manually decode the string-encoded color each time the applier is called.
 Instead, when the applier block is invoked, the property value is already of type `UIColor`, and setting this value as the `borderColor` of a view is just a one line operation.

-Now that we've defined these two properties on `UIView`, whenever we have another class wants to specify a `borderColor` or `borderWidth`, these appliers will be able to apply those values as well.
+Now that we've defined these two properties on `UIView`, they will be available to apply any other themes with the same properties in the future.
+As such, whenever we have another class wants to specify a `borderColor` or `borderWidth` to a `UIView` or any of its descendants, these appliers will be able to apply those values as well.

-Next up, we're going to get `UILabel` appliers working:
+Next up, we're going to add an applier to `UILabel` to style our text:

 ### `UILabel+Theming.m`